Tony Campolo: Career

-He is professor emeritus of sociology at Eastern University in St. David's, Pennsylvania where he has taught, on and off, since 1964.
+In 1964, Campolo became professor of sociology at Eastern University in St. David's, Pennsylvania.
 For ten years, he also taught at the University of Pennsylvania.

 He became an associate pastor of the Mount Carmel Baptist Church in West Philadelphia, which is affiliated with both the National Baptist Convention, USA, Inc. and the American Baptist Churches USA.
-He commuted often to the church from his home in St. Davids, Pennsylvania.

-Campolo founded the Evangelical Association for the Promotion of Education (EAPE), which works to help "at-risk" youth in the U.S. and Canada, and has helped to establish several schools and universities.
-His best known work is his "It's Friday, But Sunday's Coming!" sermon, recordings of which have been widely circulated in evangelical circles, and which is based on a sermon by a black minister at Mount Carmel Baptist Church.
-He is a frequent speaker at Christian conferences.
-He was also one of several spiritual advisers to President Bill Clinton during the Monica Lewinsky scandal where he met with president Clinton at the White House.
+In 1969, he founded the Evangelical Association for the Promotion of Education (EAPE), which works to help "at-risk" youth in the U.S. and Canada, and has helped to establish several schools and universities.

+In 1976, Campolo ran as the Democratic candidate for the U.S. House of Representatives in Pennsylvania's 5th district, but lost to incumbent Republican Dick Schulze.

 Campolo was the subject of an informal heresy hearing in 1985 brought about by several assertions in his 1983 book A Reasonable Faith, particularly his claim that, "Jesus is actually present in each other person".
-The book became a hot button issue, and the controversy caused Campus Crusade for Christ and Youth for Christ to block a planned speaking engagement by Campolo.
-The Christian Legal Society empowered a "reconciliation panel", led by noted theologian J. I. Packer, to examine the issue and resolve the controversy.
+The book became a hot button issue, and caused Campus Crusade for Christ and Youth for Christ to block a planned speaking engagement by Campolo.
+The Christian Legal Society empowered a "reconciliation panel", led by noted theologian J. I. Packer, to examine the issue and resolve the issue.
 The panel examined the book and questioned Campolo.
 The panel issued a statement saying that although it found Campolo's statements "methodologically naïve and verbally incautious", it did not find them to be heretical.

+In 1998, he became a spiritual adviser to President Bill Clinton.

+In 2007, with Shane Claiborne, he founded Red-Letter Christians, with the aim of bringing together evangelicals who believe in the importance of insisting on issues of social justice mentioned by Jesus (in red in some translations of the Bible).
+He also became a leader of the Red-Letter Christian movement, which aims to put emphasis on the teachings of Jesus.

 In March 2011, Campolo began hosting the TV show Red Letter Christians, aired on JC-TV.
 This weekly half-hour talk show features interviews with leaders in the Red-Letter Christian movement.

-On January 14, 2014, Campolo announced his plans to retire from leading the EAPE and to close that ministry.
-The extra money in the ministry will be distributed to offshoot ministries started by EAPE; however, he plans to continue writing and speaking.
+On January 14, 2014, Campolo announced his plans to retire from leading the EAPE and to close that ministry, the extra money in the ministry being distributed to offshoot ministries started by EAPE.